citiususc/pyplexity/README.md

 # Pyplexity

 This package provides a simple interface to apply perplexity filters to any document.
-A possible use case for this technology could be the removal of boilerplate.
+A possible use case for this technology could be the removal of boilerplate (sentences with a high perplexity score).
-Furthermore, it provides a WARC and HTML bulk processor, with distributed capabilities.
+Furthermore, it provides a rough HTML tag cleaner and a WARC and HTML bulk processor, with distributed capabilities.

 ![](imgs/perpl.PNG)